-Vivianna Morales is an associate attorney at Pechman Law Group PLLC, where she represents employees and employers in all aspects of workplace law.
+Vivianna Morales represents employees and employers in litigation and negotiation in all areas of employment law.

-She has represented clients in federal court in New York, New Jersey, and Louisiana and before various agencies, including the NYC Commission on Human Rights and New York State Division of Human Rights, Equal Employment Opportunity Commission, and the Federal and State Department of Labor.
+Vivianna has represented employees and employers in federal and state court in New York, New Jersey, and Louisiana, at the American Arbitration Association, as well before administrative agencies, including the NYC Commission on Human Rights and New York State Division of Human Rights, Equal Employment Opportunity Commission, and the United States and New York State Department of Labor.

 Vivianna has been recognized as a Super Lawyer Rising Star as a “One to Watch” by Best Lawyers, and has been selected as a rising star in the area of Employment Litigation by Super Lawyers from 2017 to 2022.
 Vivianna has lectured at the New York City Bar Association on labor and employment issues in the restaurant industry.

 A few of Vivianna’s many accomplishments include serving as lead counsel in a federal trial on behalf of two waitress where she received a jury verdict of $156,000; representing a group of 33 employees in a collective action who recovered a $975,000 settlement against Serendipity, the iconic New York City ice cream emporium; obtaining a $230,000 settlement on behalf of construction workers who were denied overtime wages; and recovering $120,000 on behalf of cleaning workers who were paid below minimum wage and denied overtime while disinfecting areas in Memorial Sloan Kettering Cancer Center for COVID-19 patients.

 Admitted to the New York and New Jersey Bars, Vivianna, is a graduate of St. John’s University School of Law where she was on the Dean’s List.
 She is a cum laude graduate of New York University.
 Vivianna is a fluent Spanish speaker.